patomax31/patomax31/README.md

 ## Actualmente
 - 🔭 I’m currently working on a web page with a group team
 - 🌱 I’m currently learning web development
-- 👯 I’m looking to collaborate on diferents projects so i can new technologies
+- 👯 I’m looking to collaborate on diferents projects so i can try new technologies